rbms-bsc/DCRMR/_pages/Ppdm/Name-of-manufacturer.md

 ## 4.223.6 Fictitious name of manufacturer

-<a name="4.223.6.1">4.223.6.1</a>  If the name as transcribed is known to be fictitious, or requires clarification, make a note giving the actual name.
-Include the source of the actual name.
-See [Note on manufacture statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-manufacture-statement/).
+<a name="4.223.6.1">4.223.6.1</a>  If the name as transcribed is known to be fictitious, or requires clarification, make a note on manufacture statement giving the actual name.
+Include the source of the actual name (see [4.226.5.3](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.5.3).

 <a name="4.223.6.2">4.223.6.2</a> *Alternatively*, if the name as transcribed is known to be fictitious, transcribe it as it appears and supply in square brackets the actual name, if known.
-Give the basis for the correction or clarification in a note.
-See [Note on manufacture statement](https://rbms-bsc.github.io/DCRMR/docs/ppdm/Note-on-manufacture-statement/).
+Give the basis for the correction or clarification in a note on manufacture statement (see [4.226.5.3](/DCRMR/books/ppdm/Note-on-manufacture-statement/#4.226.5.3)).

----
 Example: `printed by Edes & Gill, for Buckley [i.e., Bulkeley] Emerson, of Newbury-Port`

 Example: `printed by James Robertson [i.e. William A. Rind]`